junyharang-coding-study/GraphQL-Study/type-script-nest-graph-ql-실습/README.md

 공부하시는 데 도움이 되시기 바랍니다 😀 <br>

-This code is designed to help you practice and use Java + Spring Boot and how to use Spring For GraphQL using JPA, QueryDSL with explanations on Juny's blog.
+This code is made so that you can practice and use TypeScript + Nest.js, and how to use GraphQL using Apollo using TypeORM, Query Builder with explanation on Juny's blog.
-If you download this code and run it right away, you can practice it right away without the settings that you follow. <br>
+If you download this code and [enter and execute the command](#🎬-실습-서버-구동-방법) as soon as you run the training server, you can practice it right away without the settings that you follow.

-However, please make sure to follow the following. <br>
+However, please make sure to follow the following.

-First: Press ⭐(Star) once before downloading the source code for practice. <br>
+First: Press ⭐ ️ once before downloading the source code for practice. <br>

 Second: Make sure to fork your Git Hub Repository and download it from there to use it. <br>

-Third: If you fix bugs that occur during the practice, please [📨 send me an email](junyharang8592@gmail.com) for sharing with many people, and I will open a branch where you can send PR after the correction and let you know. <br>
+Third: If you fix bugs that occur during the practice, please [📨 send me an email](junyharang8592@gmail.com) to share with many people, and I will open a branch where you can send PR after the correction and let you know. <br>

+Fourth: If you want to publish your code on your Git Hub, etc., please don't edit and delete this README.md ! 🙏<br>

 I hope it helps you study 😀 <br>
 <br><br>